basmeesters/archlang/README.md

 ========

-Archlang is a small utility application (to be) that allows you to _describe_ a graph-structure (such as software architectures) using a small DSL, where after this structure is visualized.
-The layout algorithm is provided by [dagre-d3](https://github.com/cpettitt/dagre-d3/wiki).
+Archlang is a small utility application (to be) that allows you to _describe_ a graph-like structure (such as a software architecture diagram, hence _archlang_) using a small DSL, where after this structure is visualized.
+The layout algorithm & visualization itself is provided by [dagre-d3](https://github.com/cpettitt/dagre-d3/wiki).

 Run